 Residents can dispose of asbestos at Tamala Park and Redhill landfill sites.
 For further information on their opening hours and disposal requirements, please visit the Mindarie Regional Council and East Metropolitan Regional Council websites.

 Please note that the City's Recycling Centre Balcatta does not accept asbestos.

 Hazardous waste disposal

 If you have concerns about an asbestos risk in our community, please complete an illegal dumping form.

 Septic tanks are full of untreated wastewater which if abandoned and incorrectly decommissioned, can leak contaminants into the soils and ground water.

 For more information, please visit the WA Health website.

-If there is excessive dust coming from a building site that requires investigation from the City, please use the following Health Compliance request form:
+If there is excessive dust coming from a building site that requires investigation from the City, please use the below health hazard request form: